kanaka/mal/process/guide.md

   true.

 * Add support for the other mal types: keyword, vector, hash-map, and atom.
-TODO/TBD
-  * keyword: just a string stored with unicode prefix (or char 127 if no unicode support).
+  * keyword: a keyword is a token that begins with a colon.
+A keyword can just be stored as a string with special unicode prefix like 0x29E (or char 0xff/127 if the target language does not have good unicode support) and the printer translates strings with that prefix back to the keyword representation.
+This makes it easy to use keywords as hash map keys in most languages.
+You can also store keywords as a unique data type, but you will need to make sure they can be used as hash map keys (which may involve doing a similar prefixed translation anyways).
-  * vector: can be implemented with same underlying type as list if there is some mechanism for marking/distinguishing from a list.
+  * vector: a vector can be implemented with same underlying type as a list as long as there is some mechanism to keep track of the difference.
+You can use the same reader function for both lists and vectors by adding parameters for the starting and ending tokens.
-  * hash-map: only need to implement string keys (which enables keyword keys since they are just special strings).
+  * hash-map: a hash-map is an associative data structure that maps strings to other mal values.
+If you implement keywords as prefixed strings, then you only need a native associative data structure which supports string keys.
+Clojure allows any value to be a hash map key, but the base functionality in mal is to support strings and keyword keys.
+Because of the representation of hash-maps as an alternating sequence of keys and values, you can probably use the same reader function for hash-maps as lists and vectors with parameters to indicate the starting and ending tokens.
+The odd tokens are then used for keys with the corresponding even tokens as the values.

-* Add support for reader macros which are special forms that are transformed into other forms during the read phase.
+* Add support for reader macros which are forms that are transformed into other forms during the read phase.
+Refer to `tests/step1_read_print.mal` for the form that these macros should take (they are just simple transformations of the token stream).

 * Add comment support to your reader.
 The tokenizer should ignore tokens that start with ";".
 Your `read_str` function will need to